scality/werelogs/README.md

      */
     const reqLogger = logging.newRequestLogger();

-    /* you need to give your logger instance to the code that requires it, as
+    /* you need to provide your logger instance to the code that requires it, as
      * it is not a module-wide object instance */ doSomething(reqLogger, ...);